-With respect to Mitigation Measure 3.10-1 and the applicant's responsibility, and the efficacy of the proposed Option C (funding of the PSR), please see Response to Comment 23-1.
-The different funding options regarding payment of fees are established by the County of Monterey to reflect fee schedules associated with the mechanics of obtaining building permits.
+With respect to Mitigation Measure 3.10-1, please see Response to Comment 23-1 and Amended Traffic section.
+The different funding options have been eliminated..
 Also, the term "State Route 68 Commuter Improvements" is the term used by TAMC for this project, identified as a financially constrained (funded) project within their 2010 Regional Transportation Plan.